Rolias/trello-helper/readme.md

 # Trello Helper

 This project is designed to make using the Trello API a little easier.
 It wraps the `get`, `put` and `post` commands.
 It also exposes higher level common commands needed for working with lists and cards.
+All functions are asynchronous and can use the `async/await` syntax.

 ## Installation